mansim07/dataplex-labs/lab3/README.md

-# Using Dataplex's Data Quality Task to validate Raw data and execute the transformation pipelines
+# Building Data products

+In this lab, you will learn how to build Data Products.